Gulf of Mexico: Geology

 The rifting that created the basin was associated with zones of weakness within Pangaea, including sutures where the Laurentia, South American, and African plates collided to create it.
 Firstly, there was a late Triassic–early Jurassic phase of rifting during which rift valleys formed and filled with continental red beds.
 Secondly, the continental crust was stretched and thinned as rifting progressed through the early and middle Jurassic times.
 This thinning created a broad zone of transitional crust, which displays modest and uneven thinning with block faulting and a broad zone of uniformly thinned transitional crust, which is half the typical 40 km thickness of continental crust.
 At this time, rifting first created a connection to the Pacific Ocean across central Mexico and later eastwards to the Atlantic Ocean.
 This flooded the opening basin to create an enclosed marginal sea.
 The subsiding transitional crust was blanketed by the widespread deposition of Louann Salt and associated anhydrite evaporites.
 During the late Jurassic, continued rifting widened the basin and progressed to the point that seafloor spreading and formation of oceanic crust occurred.
 At this point, sufficient circulation with the Atlantic Ocean was established that the deposition of Louann Salt ceased.
-Seafloor spreading stopped at the end of the Jurassic, about 145–150 mya.
+Seafloor spreading stopped at the end of the Jurassic, about 145–150 million years ago.